-Describe the issue you have with people parking in front of your residence.
+Describe the issue you have with people parking in front of your own house or residence.
 For instance, the parking space may be scarce if you have a big family or several automobiles.
 Or, if you’re having company around, they could have trouble parking.
 Make sure your neighbor is aware of the impact their parking is having on you.

 Ask for their cooperation

 If your neighbor is willing to park somewhere else, ask them to do so.
 Tell them exactly where to park, for instance, in front of their own home on the street or in a neighboring parking lot.
 They could be open to fulfilling your request if they are fair.